 We built this page with you in mind – use it as a learning tool, reference page, and more!

-This page is set up to give you the latest information on what’s happening in the hiring market right now, as well as the trends retailers are facing when it comes to hiring.
+This page is set up to give you the latest information on what’s happening in the hiring market right now, as well as the trends retailers, are facing when it comes to hiring.
 We have compiled the latest stats, arming you with all the data you need to make informed decisions when looking at your seasonal hiring plan.

+As the Delta Variant takes hold and e-commerce continues to rise, so does employee turnover.
 In this competitive market, employees are searching for connection and recognition.
 Now is the time to consider a benefit that incentivizes your employees and creates a stronger, healthier, and more engaged workforce.

 Staffing is a major pain point right now – it’s dangerous to work in grocery stores, many don’t have health benefits, worn out by constant cleaning and safety control measures, dealing with crazy non-compliant customers, scheduling is difficult for parents whose children are doing distance learning from home, switching roles to pickup and delivery, online orders, warehouse/stockroom work.